-As we start from Phears Lane, the first shop we encounter was the legendary and one of the oldest shops in vicinity, Adam’s Kebab Shop.

-They specializes in Suta Kabab and Boti Kabab.
+As we start from Phears Lane, the first shop we encounter was the legendary and one of the oldest shops in the vicinity, Adam’s Kebab Shop.
+Established 150 years back!
+They specialize in Suta Kabab and Boti Kabab.

 Suta Kabab is prepared with beef meat paste of meat and spices around iron skewers and then tied with a cotton thread or suta.
-Or else the meat will fall off while being barbecued on flat laid charcoal bed.
-This is the softest, juiciest kebabs you can possibly have.
+Or else the meat will fall off while being barbecued on the flat laid charcoal bed.
+Boti Kababs are beef chunks tied in a skewer.
+This is the softest, juiciest kebabs you can have.

 Do note that the permanent shops are operating all round the year.

 Do you know that Taskeen is the trademark holder of Murgh Changezi?
-Well that is what they claim.
+Well, that is what they claim.

-Aside this for some mind-boggling beefs kebabs, one must not miss Bombay Hotel and New Lucknow Hotel.
-To keep it simple, stuff it inside paratha with chopped onions and green chili and the world stops over there.
+In Phears Lane, there is another shop Zaiqa-E-Dilli, a lesser-known but prepares some amazing Chicken Kathi Kabab.
+One has an option to stuff it inside lachcha paratha; it was pure bliss!
+Aside from this, for some Beef Boti Rolls, one must not miss New Lucknow Hotel.
+To keep it simple, stuff it inside paratha with chopped onions and green chili, and the world stops over there.